-I decided to have the girls choose a chalk design that we could turn in to an ornament.
+After working on some art projects with chalk pastels, I decided to have the girls choose a design that they could turn in to an ornament.
+Abigail chose to make a chalk pastel angel ornament.

 This post contains affiliate links.